Introduction: Everest base camp short trek

 It's recommended to inform Holiday Tours Nepal representatives to assist you and provide good accommodation and guides in advance.

-Can trekkers get altitude sickness during Everest trek
+Can trekkers get altitude sickness during Everest short trek?

 - Altitude and Rate of Ascent: The Everest Base Camp short trek starts at Lukla (2,840m/9317ft) and reaches a maximum altitude of about 5,364m/17598 ft at Everest Base Camp.
 This is a relatively rapid ascent in terms of altitude gain.
 Faster ascents increase the risk of altitude sickness.
 Make sure to give your body enough rest.